klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ### Conclusion

-Based on this and the current share price of ~$1.40, there is not much margin of safety.
-This remains a speculative bet.
+Based on this and the current share price of ~$1.40, I think there is not much margin of safety.
+It remains a speculative bet in my opinion.

 However, we're not paying much for optionality.